ARM-software/psa-firmware-update-spec/rfc/state-model.rst

 Components that require neither a reboot, nor a trial
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If a component does not require a reboot to complete installation, and does not require testing before committing the update, then
-the STAGED, TRIAL, and REJECTED states are not required.
-The `install` operation will complete the installation immediately, transitioning to UPDATED if successful (see `Open issues`_ regarding the behavior on a failed installation).
+If a component does not require a reboot to complete installation, and does not require testing before committing the update, then the STAGED, TRIAL, and REJECTED states are not required.
+The `install` operation will complete the installation immediately, transitioning to UPDATED if successful.
+The `accept` and `reject` operations are not used.

 The simplified flow is as follows: